egbordzor/at-go/voice/README.md

 # Voice

+Take advantage of fully web based voice infrastructure and deploy fully fledged services without the need for expensive physical equipment.
 Build dynamic, scalable, fully-featured voice applications that reside entirely in the cloud using our Voice APIs without the need to purchase and maintain expensive voice equipment.
 This reduces your business costs while increasing the efficiency of how you reach your users.

 Some possible use cases